Motion design is one of the hottest design disciplines you can learn right now.

 How to learn motion design

-That’s why Created offers a nine-month, part-time course that will teach you the skills you need to become a motion designer, in a flexible way that you can combine with your daily work and/or studies.
+That’s why Created offers a nine-month, part-time course that will teach you the skills you need to become a motion designer, in a flexible way that you can combine with your daily work and studies.

 Whether your background is in graphic design or animation, this course will give you the training you need to master the art of motion design.

-What’s special about this course is that it’s far from just theoretical.
+What’s unique about this course is that it’s far from just theoretical.
 Created believes that learning is about doing, and so it has partnered with leading companies in the field to provide you with the practical skills and knowledge you need to survive and thrive, in the real world of motion design.

-Its curriculum has literally been designed to meet the needs of the creative industries, to develop the very people that companies would love to hire.
+Its curriculum has been designed to meet the needs of the creative industries, to develop the very people that companies would love to hire.

 Throughout the course, you’ll tackle real-world industry briefs under the guidance of your own industry mentor, including a series of one-to-one coaching sessions.